 - After the rest, start forming your classic baguettes by manipulating the dough into a rectangle (Fold the long sides into the center and, after that, fold the bottom and the top into the center).
 Do not forget to pop the gas bubbles.

 - Roll the dough towards you and when you reach the end, use the heel of the palm to seal the edges.
-Use the palm of hands to gently press and roll the loaf into a long baguette form.
+Now, with the palm of your hands, gently press and roll the loaf into a long baguette form.
 Start with your hands in the middle of the loaf and gradually move them towards the outer surface of the loaf.

 - Cover with a tea towel and let them rise for 20 minutes.

 Baking The Baguettes:

 - Set your oven to 400°F/200°C and keep your baguettes rise for another 10 minutes when the oven heats up.

 - To make these long thin loaves extra crispy, create a steamy atmosphere by placing a pan of hot water on the bottom rack of the oven.